 And on the Twelfth day of Christmas….A very lovely, tasty Christmas Day Lunch

-If you are having onions as an accompaniment to your lunch, in the gravy or stuffing, don’t be tempted to feed any morsels to the dog.
-These belong to the Alium plant species, and are toxic to animals whether eaten cooked or uncooked.
+If you have onions as an accompaniment to your lunch, in the gravy or stuffing, don’t be tempted to feed any morsels to the dog.
+These belong to the Alium plant species and are toxic to animals, whether eaten cooked or uncooked.
 Anaemia, damage to the red blood cells and stomach irritation can all arise from eating even small amounts.
 Health problems may not appear for several days after eating onions.

 Although it’s a nice thought to share your Christmas lunch with your dog, remember that human food is certainly a lot richer and contains a lot more fat, than their usual pet food.
 The last thing you want to experience on Christmas Day is a dog with an upset stomach.
 They will be just as happy to be fed their usual, routine meal.
 If you want to treat them, buy them a new toy or take them for a long walk on a different route after your lunch.
 These are healthy gifts that they will enjoy.